SoCal storm: Powerful storm system brings widespread rain, snow to region Monday

-The rain will be moderate to heavy in some parts of the region on Monday, raising concerns of flooding.
+Moderate to heavy downpour is expected in some parts of the region Monday, raising concerns of flooding.
 The storm system will also bring snow, possibly 1 to 2 feet in higher elevations.

 A Winter Storm Warning is in effect until Tuesday evening for mountain areas in Ventura County and most of Los Angeles County.